• Skip to primary navigation

 “Best Shepherd’s Pie Ever” may be a big claim to make, but this one - technically a cottage pie - is definitely a contender.

-Ok, so “best ever” is a pretty big claim to make, but I feel pretty secure in making the statement.
+Ok, so “best ever”homemade shepherd’s pie is a pretty big claim to make, but I feel pretty secure in making the statement.

-As an Irish Canadian, I’ve eaten my fair share of Shepherd’s (Cottage, to be more accurate) Pie.
+As an Irish Canadian, I’ve eaten my fair share of comforting shepherd’s pie - and cottage pie.

-As a chef, I’ve tinkered with the recipe many, many times.
+As a recipe developer, I’ve tinkered with my classic recipe many, many times.
 I’ve done a “Thanksgiving Leftovers” version.

 I’ve made a cottage pie with moose meat, partridgeberries, and wine.

-So, when I say that this is the best ever - know that there’s a lot of experience behind the claim!
+So, when I say that this version of the popular comfort food is the best ever - know that there’s a lot of experience behind the claim!

 The Best Shepherd’s Pie Ever!

-In keeping with the Irish theme, I didn’t make this “American Style” - you’ll notice there is no creamed corn, and no cheese.
+In keeping with the Irish theme, I didn’t make this hearty dish “American Style” - you’ll notice there is no creamed corn, and no cheese.

-Instead of the more common choices of corn and frozen peas, I decided to go more “Irish Canadian” with it, using carrots, parsnips, and turnips - a very popular set of veggies on the East Coast of Canada, which is heavily Irish.
+Instead of the more common choices of corn and frozen peas, I decided to go more “Irish Canadian” with this simple recipe, using carrots, parsnips, and turnips - a very popular set of veggies on the East Coast of Canada, which is heavily Irish.

 For many/most people out that way, those root vegetables are served at least weekly, as part of “Sunday Dinner” - very traditional.

-As an additional nod to the Irish-Canadianness of it, you’ll notice the use of savory.
+As an additional nod to the Irish-Canadianness of it, you’ll notice the use of Summer Savory.

 Savoury - as we spell it in Canada - is an extremely popular herb in east coast Canadian kitchens... for good reason.